copsTvFan/cops-episode-guide/guide.md

 "Wrong Way Home"

 - A parolee manages to outrun officers, but his luck quickly runs out.
-- A quarreling couple attracts their neighbors’ attention, and police are called to intervene.
+- A quarreling couple attracts their neighbors' attention, and police are called to intervene.
 - A disoriented driver blames his freak accident on bad weather.

 ## S30E10